Details About the Taproot Teacher Training + FAQs

 How do I get access to everything: the ebooks, replays, and recordings?

-What’s the best way to plan for joining in LIVE?
+What’s the best way to plan for Taproot?

 Taproot has touched so many over the years and become a really special event and helped to forge the Waldorf homeschooling movement.

 If you want to hear the story behind this training, be sure to check out episode #41 of the podcast: How Waldorf Homeschoolers Always Find a Way to Make It Work.

 With its welcoming and supportive atmosphere, Taproot is truly a magical experience no matter where it takes place!
 The foundation of commitment to helping you find ways to make homeschooling work for your family has been there from the beginning and carries through to this day.

 I’ve witnessed over and over again how the acceptance, friendships, and hands-on experiences within a supportive community can give you the confidence and strength you need to continue learning and growing and bringing holistic homeschooling to your children.
 I hope if this kind of experience is calling you, that you’ll check out the Taproot Teacher Training and let this amazing experience become part of your professional development as a homeschooling parent.